RasmusBahbah/CARRA2/docs/carra2py methods.rst

              if None, the data for the processing wil come from get_data(), else, the user has tp input the data wants processed. the tuple needs to include                        (x,y,albedo) in that order, x and y is the data coordinates in EPSG:3413 with shape (m,n).
 Albedo is the raw albedo data from AVHRR in shape (m,n)

+             **area: str, or list:**

+             if None, all areas in the arctic with glaciers are processed.
+Else, indicate which area or areas you want to process.
+             Areas included: [AlaskaYukon, Greenland, Iceland, NorthernArcticCanada, SoutherArcticCanada, Norway, SevernayaZemlya, NovayaZemlya, Svalbard]

+             **res: int:**

+             The resoultion of the output, there are three options, 1000,2500 or 5000 all in meters, the default is set to 2500 meters.

+**Returns:     output: dictionary of floats:**

+             outputs a dictionary of the albedo at each area in the specifiec resolution

 AVHRR.export_to_tif(polar=None)
 ~~~~~~~~~~~~~~~~